 A more holistic approach to health and wellness.

 At Pomfret, we treat the whole person.
-Our dedicated team of doctors, nurses, and counselors work together as a team to offer the kind of preventative care, comprehensive treatment options, and social-emotional guidance our students need to stay happy and healthy on the Hilltop.
+Our dedicated team of doctors, nurses, and counselors work together as a team to offer the preventative care, comprehensive treatment options, and social-emotional guidance our students need to stay happy and healthy on the Hilltop.

 Our Health Center is staffed by a team of registered nurses who perform routine physical assessments, treat common illnesses and injuries, and administer medications under the direction of the school physician.
 These skilled practitioners are also available for private consultations.
 In the event that a student needs care after the Health Center is closed, a nurse is always on-call, and if necessary, will accompany the student to Day Kimball Hospital in nearby Putnam to seek medical treatment.

 The goal of the Counseling Department is to provide students with a safe, appropriate, and effective resource for managing the difficulties of everyday life.
 School Counselors are available to evaluate treatment needs, and/or see students on a short-term basis of 3 to 5 sessions.
 If additional support is needed, our counselors will make arrangements for private therapy either on or off-campus.
-Appointments area made at the request of the student or at the suggestion of the advisor.
+Appointments are made at the request of the student or at the suggestion of the advisor.